karsan377/Power-Outage-Economic-Analysis/README.md

 ### NMAR Analysis

 The column `OUTAGE.RESTORATION.TIME` is hypothesized to be **Not Missing At Random (NMAR)**.
 The missingness is likely dependent on the value itself: long or complex outages that require tedious documentation procedures are harder for utility companies to record accurately.
 It is plausible that the reporting entities omit the restoration time altogether due to the complexity of the event.

-To investigate if this column is MAR instead of NMAR, one could collect report logs or utility company documentation protocols that could explain the missingness by factors other than the outage time itself.
+* **Data to Test NMAR:** To investigate if this column is MAR instead of NMAR, one could collect **report logs** or **utility company documentation protocols** that could explain the missingness by factors other than the outage time itself.

 ### Missingness Dependency: Investigating MAR